CV145/Project3/README.md

 The following **optional** features are implemented:

-- [ ] An additional page shows all possible `Events` that the user can sort and filter by `Location`
+- [X] An additional page shows all possible `Events` that the user can sort and filter by `Location`
 - [ ] `Events` display a countdown showing the time remaining before that event and appears with different formatting when the event has passed

-The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough